 The city was again sacked a few years later by Roman Emperor Diocletian.
 Such repeated destruction spread over several centuries, along with neglect of the Library's contents as people's opinions and affiliations changed, means that the 'catastrophe' that ended the ancient Library at Alexandria was gradual, taking place over a period of four or five hundred years.

-The last recorded Director of the great Library was scholar and mathematician Theon (c AD 335 c 405), father of the female philosopher Hypatia, brutally murdered by a Christian mob in Alexandria in AD 415.
+The last recorded Director of the great Library was scholar and mathematician Theon (c.
+335 - c.
+405 CE), father of the female philosopher Hypatia, brutally murdered by a Christian mob in Alexandria in 415 CE.
 Perhaps one day, in the deserts of Egypt, scrolls that were once part of the great Library will be discovered.
 Many archaeologists believe that the buildings that once composed the legendary seat of learning at ancient Alexandria, if not buried under the modern metropolis, could still survive relatively intact somewhere in the north-eastern part of the city.